#Sustainable Fashion

 3. Eco-Friendly Sneakers

 Footwear made from recycled materials, such as rubber or plastic bottles, helps reduce waste and environmental damage.
-Many brands now offer sneakers that are both stylish and sustainably sourced.

 4. Sustainable Sandals

 From cork to recycled leather, sustainable sandals offer comfortable and eco-conscious alternatives.
-These materials ensure durability while minimizing harm to the planet.

 5. Vintage Jackets

 Thrifted or vintage jackets add character to your wardrobe while reducing demand for new production.
-Buying second-hand helps keep clothing in circulation and lessens overall waste.

 6. Thrifted Accessories

-Belts, bags, and jewelry can all be sourced second-hand, reducing the need for new materials and promoting a circular fashion economy.
+That reduces the need for new materials and promotes a circular fashion economy.

 7. Recycled Polyester Clothing

-Recycled polyester is created from plastic waste, such as bottles, reducing landfill waste while offering a durable and versatile fabric for clothing.
+That reduces landfill waste while offering a durable and versatile fabric for clothing.

 8. Plant-Based Leather Alternatives